Kristin Smart case: authorities issue search warrants in several areas, including San Pedro - Go Tech Daily

-SAN PEDRO, California (KABC) – Almost 24 years after the disappearance of 19-year-old student Kristin Smart, authorities announced on Wednesday morning that search warrants had been executed in San Pedro, San Luis Obispo county and in Washington State.
+SAN PEDRO, California – Almost 24 years after the disappearance of Kristin Smart, a 19-year-old student, authorities announced on Wednesday morning that search warrants had been served in San Pedro, San Luis Obispo County and the Washington State.

 In a statement, the San Luis Obispo County Sheriff’s Office said it had disclosed the development “due to the high visibility of the investigation into the disappearance and whereabouts of Kristin Smart and to avoid dissemination false information. “